Hit0908/kodekloud-eng-100-days-devops/DAY73/Task-73-Jenkins-Copy-Apache-Logs.md

-# 🌟 Task 73 - Copy Apache Logs from App Server 2 to Storage Server
+# 🌟 Task 73 - Copy Apache Logs from App Server 3 to Storage Server

 **📌 Task Description**
-The **xFusionCorp Industries DevOps team** is setting up a **centralized logging system**.
-To troubleshoot Apache issues on **App Server 2**, they need access and error logs copied regularly.
-A Jenkins job must run **every 10 minutes** to securely transfer logs from `stapp02` to `ststor01`.
+Click on the Jenkins button on the top bar to access the Jenkins UI.
+Login using username admin and password Adm!n321 1.
+Create a Jenkins jobs named copy-logs.
+2. Configure it to periodically build every 9 minutes to copy the Apache logs (both access_log and error_log) from App Server 3 (stapp03) from the default logs location to location /usr/src/security on the Storage Server.
+3. Build the job at least once so that the logs are copied and can be verified.

 **👉 Task Requirements**:
 - Access Jenkins UI and log in with **username**: `admin`, **password**: `Adm!n321`.